brunsviga13rk/thesis/src/webapp.typ

         a @HTML 5 compatible browser @OpenGLES2Reference_2025.
         Three.js, as a library, uses @WebGL in order provide higher level functions to draw entire meshes of triangles, create perspective cameras, physically based materials and lightning @Three_2025.
-Using Three allows+ rendering a physically based model of the machine without having to invest time and effort into developing said mechanism in a half-baked manner due to time constraints.
+Using Three allows rendering a physically based model of the machine without having to invest time and effort into developing said mechanism in a half-baked manner due to time constraints.